berkmancenter/hekaanom/README.md

 [![GoDoc](https://godoc.org/github.com/berkmancenter/hekaanom?status.png)](https://godoc.org/github.com/berkmancenter/hekaanom)

-hekaanom is a Go library implementing anomaly detection in time series data as a filter plugin for the Heka data processing tool (hekad.readthedocs.org).
+hekaanom is a Go library implementing anomaly detection in time series data as a filter plugin for the [Heka data processing tool](https://hekad.readthedocs.org).

+*Note:* Mozilla [has stated](https://mail.mozilla.org/pipermail/heka/2016-May/001059.html) that they intend to stop maintaining Heka.
+This filter will continue being a useful first pass to look for anomalies in data, but it should not be used as a long-term production tool.

 ### Getting started